Mentor-Ntech/celo-africa-dao/README.md

 - To start your server, run `yarn build` or `yarn-start`  and you'll have your development server running on **localhost:3000**

 ## Editing Content
-To add a new content, e.g page, please note this is a NextJS app, a knowledge of NextJS is required to work with files and how pages are routed.
+To add a new content, e.g page, please note this is a NextJS and Chakra-ui app, a knowledge of NextJS and Chakra-ui is required to work with files and how pages are routed.

 ## Learn More